 10 Ways how to stop gambling addiction

-Although it may seem fun and exciting, gambling does more harm than good.
+Although it seems fun and exciting, gambling does more harm than good.
 The main reason to stop gambling is that it leads to pathological gambling and gambling addiction.
 Consequences of gambling addiction are numerous, including financial difficulties, relationship issues, legal troubles, work-related problems, increased risk of suicidal thoughts and tendencies, and it affects the overall health of a person.
+Gambling addiction is a serious problem, but it is possible to stop it with a well-structured treatment program.
+The best ways to stop gambling addiction are listed below.

 1. Plan ahead of time to prevent boredom

-The most important strategy to stop gambling addiction is to make plans to prevent boredom.
 Current and ex-gamblers get bored easily, which is why the highs and lows of gambling suit them.

-How to prevent moments of boredom?
-Planning is the key.
-Use weekends as an opportunity to make plans for the upcoming week.
-A well-structured plan should consist of a thorough list of things to be done every day.
-For example, get up at a specific time, get ready to work, head to the gym, meet friends, finish errands, or do something else.
+For example, get up at a specific time, get ready to work, head to the gym, meet friends, or finish errands.
 The main point here is to build a mental picture that shows there’s something to do every day.
-Otherwise, finishing work (or school) would create an illusion of having a lot of free time on your hands, which could lead to gambling.
+Otherwise, finishing work (or school) creates an illusion of having a lot of free time on your hands, which leads to gambling.

 This particular tip works for people who want to recover from gambling addiction and persons who have already recovered but want to reduce the risk of relapse.